SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_hands_on.md

  use the task ID.

+In these examples we'll be using data from the study: Hanisch, P.E., Sosa-Calvo, J. and Schultz, T.R., The Last Piece of the Puzzle?
+Phylogenetic Position and Natural History of the Monotypic Fungus-Farming Ant Genus *Paramycetophylax* (Formicidae: Attini), Insect Systematics and Diversity, 2022, [https://doi.org/10.1093/isd/ixab029](https://doi.org/10.1093/isd/ixab029).

 Blast is an example of an analysis that can greatly benefit from the use of job arrays, since often we need to “blast” many sequences against the same database, and the results of each “blast” do not depend on each other.